EXCLUSIVE-GM warns labor unrest making South Korea untenable

 GM builds as many as 500,000 vehicles a year in South Korea, shipping many to the United States including the popular Chevrolet Trailblazer SUV.
 The automaker employs about 12,000 people in the country.

-GM management wants a two-year labor deal instead of the usual one-year agreement, and have offered union members a signing bonus of 8 million won ($7,230) each for 2020 and 2021.
+GM management wants a two-year labor deal instead of the usual one-year agreement, and have offered a signing bonus of 8 million won ($7,230) for each union member over 2020 and 2021.

-The union, however, wants to stick to a one-year deal and yearly performance bonus of 22 million won each, as well as continued operation at both plants in Bupyeong.
+The union, however, wants to stick to a one-year deal and a yearly performance bonus of 22 million won, as well as continued operation at both plants in Bupyeong.

 "We are not only striking over wage issues, but also over job security at our No. 2 plant in Bupyeong, which hires about 1,200 workers," union official Jung Jai-heon said.

+Jung said the company had been putting all the blame on workers while senior management had received performance bonuses since 2018.

-The sides have failed to reach a deal after 24 rounds of negotiations.
+The two sides have failed to reach a deal after 24 rounds of negotiations.

-Some current and former subcontract workers are also demanding to be hired as full-time staff with the same pay and benefits, potentially costing GM Korea about $320 million.
+Some current and former subcontract workers are also demanding to be hired as full-time staff with pay and benefits to match, potentially costing GM Korea about $320 million.

-Government officials were unavailable to comment but the Korea Development Bank, GM Korea's second-largest shareholder, called on both sides to make concessions.
+Government officials were unavailable for comment but the Korea Development Bank (KDB), GM Korea's second-largest shareholder, called on both sides to make concessions.

 GM Korea reported an operating loss of 332 billion won ($300.8 million) in 2019, trimming a loss of 615 billion won a year earlier.

-Faced with low production rates and poor sales, GM agreed on a rescue package worth $7.15 billion from the South Korean government in 2018.
+Faced with low production rates and poor sales, GM agreed on a rescue package worth $7.15 billion, including $750 million from KDB in 2018.
 Under the terms of the binding deal, GM cannot exit its investment in the country for 10 years.

 While it would be hard to quit South Korea in the short term, the long-term future was in doubt, Kiefer said.